tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	{
 		"introduce":"Support customized ports; customize domain back-to-origin host", "name":"Back-to-origin Configuration of CDN Upgrade",
-		"description":"It supports to customize back-to-origin IP and back-to-origin domain when a domain is added; back-to-origin domains can be corresponding to different back-to-origin host", "id":2083
+		"description":"It supports to customize back-to-origin IP and back-to-origin domain when a domain is added; back-to-origin domains can be corresponding to different back-to-origin host.", "id":2083
 	},
 	{